mattbasta/client-performance-handbook/manuscript/07-JavaScript.md

 And that's it!
 The worker will behave exactly as you expect it to: the call to `new Worker()` will load `worker.js` and start running the code.
 When `postMessage()` is called with the result, `worker.onmessage` is fired.
 The result is kept in `e.data`.
 The output of this new script is essentially identical to the output of the previous version.

-Using a worker doesn't necessarily decrease the amount of time for the script to run, though, it simply moves the work to another thread.
-This may increase perceived performance, but will not make the application work any faster.
+Using a worker doesn't necessarily decrease the amount of time for the script to run, though; it simply moves the work to another thread.
+This may increase perceived performance, but it will not make the application work any faster.
 To take full advantage of web workers, you must break up your work into smaller chunks and spread the work over multiple workers.
 Let's modify the scripts above slightly:

 ```js
 // This is stored in worker.js